sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 #### 400

-Missing or invalid inputs, or Client limit exceeded.
+Missing or invalid inputs or client limit exceeded.

 #### 401